Azure/azure-sdk-for-ios/README.md

 > CocoaPods 1.3+ is required.

-To integrate an SDK library into your project using CocoaPods, specify it in your [Podfile](https://guides.cocoapods.org/using/the-podfile.html):
+To integrate a client library into your project using CocoaPods, specify it in your [Podfile](https://guides.cocoapods.org/using/the-podfile.html):

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'